analogdevicesinc/ai8x-training/TensorFlow/README.md

 datasets/rock.py
 ```

-datasets include training, validation and test images and labels.
+Datasets include training, validation and test images and labels.
 Images are in [-128,127] range when created by dataset scripts.

 In training script, they are normalized to [-0.5,0.5] and fed to the network.
+However, in synthesis script, samples are expected in [-128,127] range and normalized to [-1,+1] range to mimic hardware.
+To accommodate x2 scaling, the first layer weights are scaled by 1/2 by default, unless **--keep-first** is selected in synthesis.

 ## Examples